 Right to Access and Data Portability

 Mixpanel will support individuals’ right to access and right to portability of their personal data through individual export requests.
 Any Mixpanel account holder will be able to request an export of one’s own personal data, as well as the personal data of their own end-users.
-The process for submitting individual personal data export requests will be available through the Data and Privacy portal in Account Settings starting May 25th.
+The form for submitting end user personal data export requests and for submitting account holder data export requests is available through the Privacy portal in Account settings.

 Right to Erasure

 We support individuals’ right to erasure through a permanent deletion of personal data upon request.
 Deletion API is available to all users.

 Right to Object

 Our customers control what data is sent to Mixpanel, and may decide to halt the sending of personal data at any time.
 To assist with supporting individuals’ right to object to the collection of one’s personal data, Mixpanel also has built dedicated methods for our client-side SDKs that can be used to opt end users out of tracking.